Stag hunt

-In game theory, the stag hunt, sometimes referred to as the assurance game, trust dilemma or common interest game, describes a conflict between safety and social cooperation.
-The stag hunt problem originated with philosopher Jean-Jacques Rousseau in his Discourse on Inequality.
+In game theory, the stag hunt (also referred to as the assurance game, trust dilemma or common interest game) describes a situation or game where participants would be better off cooperating to achieve a more ambitious goal (hunting a stag together, which succeeds), but can choose a safer option (hunting a hare on one's own) that protects them from a bad outcome (hunting a stag alone, which fails, while the other hunts a hare).
+This sets up a stylized conflict between safety and social cooperation based on the mathematical payoffs of each option.

-In the most common account of this dilemma, which is quite different from Rousseau's, two hunters must decide separately, and without the other knowing, whether to hunt a stag or a hare.
+In the most common account of this dilemma, two hunters must decide separately, and without the other knowing, whether to hunt a stag or a hare.
 However, both hunters know the only way to successfully hunt a stag is with the other's help.
 One hunter can catch a hare alone with less effort and less time, but it is worth far less than a stag and has much less meat.
 But both hunters would be better off if both choose the more ambitious and more rewarding goal of getting the stag, giving up some autonomy in exchange for the other hunter's cooperation and added might.

 This situation is often seen as a useful analogy for many kinds of social cooperation, such as international agreements on climate change.

-The stag hunt differs from the prisoner's dilemma in that there are two pure-strategy Nash equilibria: one where both players cooperate, and one where both players defect.
-(Note: When both hunters choose the stag, one could not gain by changing to the hare, while the other still choosing the stag.
-The same scenario also happens when both choose the hare, thus reaching Nash equilibrium in both cases.)
-In the prisoner's dilemma, despite the fact that both players cooperating is Pareto efficient, the only pure Nash equilibrium is when both players choose to defect.

-An example of the payoff matrix for the stag hunt is pictured in Figure 2.